noaccOS/astarte/doc/pages/architecture/090-database.md

 >     tablets = { 'enabled': false };
 > ```

+The `capabilities` type is used by the `devices` to represent their capabilities.

 ```sql
 CREATE TYPE <realm name>.capabilities (
   purge_properties_compression_format int
 );
 ```

+A table acting as a generic key-value store is also created for each realm:

 ```sql
 CREATE TABLE <realm name>.kv_store (